 NOAA is one of the agencies charged with managing the $8.1 billion settlement to restore the ecological impacts of the Deepwater Horizon oil spill.
 When the team leading Deepwater Horizon restoration efforts out of NOAA Fisheries decided to develop a program-level strategic plan, they turned to the Fisheries Information System Program’s Quality Management and Continuous Improvement Professional Specialty Group.

 The responsible management of highly migratory species requires cooperation across state, regional, and international boundaries, with tournament data playing a key role in many aspects of management.
 A recent collaboration among NOAA Fisheries’ Atlantic Highly Migratory Species Management Division, the Southeast Fisheries Science Center, and the Fisheries Information System program is improving the registration and reporting process for Atlantic Highly Migratory Species tournaments, making the system more effective and efficient for tournament operators and scientists alike.

 The fisheries permitting process is complex, encompassing applications, tracking, compliance, printing and mailing certificates and form letters, renewals, and payment processing.
 Effective permit management is critical to supporting the recreational and commercial fishing industries, as well as sustainable science and management.
-Nowhere are these demands more severe than in the Pacific Islands Regional Office Permits Program, which turned to our Quality Management and Continuous Improvement PSG to identify a workable strategy to migrate permitting operations to the National Permit System, while ensuring continuity of service and the integrity of legacy data.
+Nowhere are these demands more acute than in the Pacific Islands Regional Office Permits Program, which turned to the FIS Quality Management and Continuous Improvement Professional Specialty Group to identify a workable strategy to migrate permitting operations to the National Permit System, while ensuring continuity of service and the integrity of legacy data.